poac-dev/poac/README.md

 <summary>

 > **Note**:
-> The following libraries will be automatically installed when configuring with CMake, so generally, you do not need to care about them. (click here to see additional dependencies)
+> When configuring with CMake, the following libraries will be installed automatically.
+Therefore, there is usually no need to be concerned about them. (click here to view additional dependencies.)
 </summary>

 ---